-Under federal law, your Plan must report to you how well funded it is by using a measure called the "funding target attainment percentage."
+In accordance with federal law, this Notice reports on how well funded your Plan is by using a measure called the "funding target attainment percentage."
 This percentage is obtained by dividing the Plan's Net Plan Assets by Plan Liabilities on the Valuation Date for the Plan Year.
-Your Plan's funding target attainment percentage for the Plan Year, and each of the two preceding Plan Years, is shown in the chart below, along with a statement of the value of the Plan's assets and liabilities for the same period.
+(The terms Net Plan Assets, Plan Liabilities and Valuation Date are defined below following the chart.)
+Your Plan's funding target attainment percentage for the 2013 Plan Year, and each of the two preceding Plan Years, is shown in the chart below.
+The value of the Plan's assets and liabilities for each of the same years is also shown.

 NOTE: A plan's funding target attainment percentage is measured as of the plan's "Valuation Date," which is the first day of the Plan Year at issue.
-Thus, in the chart, the funded status of your Plan is shown as of the beginning of each Plan Year (e.g., as of January 1, 2012, January 1, 2011, etc.).
+Thus, in the chart, the funded status of your Plan is shown as of the beginning of each Plan Year (e.g., as of January 1, 2013, January 1, 2012, etc.).